DhineshPonnarasan/Portfolio-2.0/README.md

 ## ✨ Features

-- **🤖 Chitti AI Chatbot**: An intelligent virtual assistant powered by Groq API (Llama 3) to answer questions about my background.
+- **🤖 Chitti Chatbot**: An intelligent virtual assistant powered by Groq API (Llama 3) to answer questions about my background.
 - **🎨 Modern UI/UX**: Built with Next.js, Tailwind CSS, and Framer Motion for a seamless and interactive user experience.
 - **📂 Dynamic Project Gallery**: Auto-generated assets and detailed case studies for my engineering projects.
 - **⚡ Performance**: Optimized for speed, accessibility, and SEO.